LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 ``approximately_equal/3``, ``essentially_equal/3``, and
 ``tolerance_equal/4`` predicates provided by ``lgtunit``.
 Using the ``=/2`` term unification built-in predicate is almost always an error as it would mask test goals failing to bind output arguments.
+The ``lgtunit`` tool implements a linter check for the use of unification goals in test outcome assertions.
+In the rare cases that a unification goal is intended, wrapping the ``(=)/2`` goal using the ``{}/1`` control construct avoids the linter warning.

 Testing local predicates
 ------------------------